Complete Guide to Getting Started in Front-End Development: Learn JavaScript, React, TypeScript, and Next.js

 - Components: They are modular pieces of the interface.
 Example:

-4. TypeScript: Static Types for Increased Robustness
+4. TypeScript: Static Types for Greater Robustness

 TypeScript improves JavaScript by adding static typing, helping to avoid errors and improving code maintainability.